 According to Simone Signoret in her 1978 book of memoirs La nostalgie n’est plus ce qu’elle était, “Sartre’s screenplay was … totally faithful to Miller’s play.
 In fact, it had been the fruit of a lengthy correspondence between Miller and Sartre during the preparation period.”

-In his New York Times article, Victor Navasky mentions the marketing connection between Fatal Attraction and 20th Century Fox’s 1996 version of playwright Arthur Miller’s The Crucible.
+In his New York Times article, Victor Navasky mentions the marketing connection between Fatal Attraction and 20th Century Fox’s 1996 version of The Crucible.

-Joan Allen and Winona Ryder The Crucible image: 20th Century Fox.
+Joan Allen and Winona Ryder The Crucible images: 20th Century Fox.

-“Playwright Arthur Miller vs. Red Scare Hysteria: The Crucible Demythologizes American Exceptionalism” last updated in September 2020.
+“Playwright Arthur Miller &The Crucible Demythologize American Exceptionalism” last updated in September 2021.

 Another interesting and helpful article on a work that has been underappreciated.